dimforge/ncollide/geometric_representations/composite_shapes.md

 </center>

 ## Minkowski Sum
-The `MinkowskiSum` structure describes the Minkoswki sum of two geometries implementing the `Implicit` trait.
+The `MinkowskiSum` structure describes the Minkoswki sum of two shapes implementing the `Implicit` trait.
 If $$\mathcal{A}$$ and $$\mathcal{B}$$ are two (possibly infinite) sets of points their Minkowski sum is given by the set: